 General Reading: Start by clicking on the Missing Persons of America LOGO.
 This will take you to the latest POSTS.

 If you come to a story from a link from outside this website, like Facebook for example, you will only see the main story.
 You can click on the Missing Persons of America logo at the upper top left of the page and it will take you to the latest posts.
 OR you can click on any story on the right hand side to read.
 Then click the back arrow of your browser to go back OR click on the story and then click on the MPofA Logo.
-Also, there is a link at the bottom of the page above “comments” that shows previous and next stories.
-You can also go to tab at the top of the page that says “Archives.”
+You can also go to tab at the bottom right of the page that says “Archives.”
 This will take you to a yearly/monthly list of stories.

 Popular Posts: As you click on a story to read it you will see Most Popular on the right side of the page.
 You can click any of those stories to read.
 The most recent will be the very first one and the one I wrote just before that will be the next one.
 You can click on the Missing Persons of America LOGO at any time to go back to the home page and see the latest posts.

 Reading Stories in Order: Start at the home page by clicking on the Missing Persons of America LOGO.
 This will take you to the list of most most recent stories.
 At the bottom there is a next/previous link.

-Searching for a name: On the right side of the main story at the top is a search box.
+Searching for a name: On the right top is a search box.
 Type in the name of who you are looking for.
 The spelling has to be accurate or you won’t find who you are looking for.
 Sometimes just one name is enough to get the results you need.
 You can also type in cities and/or states to see how many are missing in a specific location.